michaelemery/staticanalysis/signedness/README.md

 written by the programmer.
 4. **@UnknownSignedness** indicates that a value’s type is not relevant or known to this checker.
 This annotation is used internally, and should not be written by the programmer.
-5. **@SignednessBottom** indicates that the value is null.
-This annotation is used internally, and should not be written by the programmer.

 **Default qualifiers:** The only type qualifier that the programmer should need to specify is @Unsigned.
 When an expression is unannotated, the Signedness Checker treats it